Etm571/dagensverb/README.md

 2. Set up your `.env` files with your database credentials and credentials

-   - Example configuration for a local Postgres installation with username "username" and password "password".
+   - Example configuration for a local Postgres installation with username "`username`" and password "`password`".

      ```bash
      #.env: